HOW IT ALL BEGAN

 BLACK DIAMOND BEEF

 We here at Black Diamond Beef have set out to provide our customers with a all natural, grass fed/finished beef that has never had anything unnatural put into the animals body.
 We believe in being transparent, Honest, and up front about our beef.
-With our partnership with Diamond Heart Beef, we have been able to accomplish this through the vast knowledge of the industry and respect for the animals and the land we rely on to make it all happen.
+We have been able to accomplish this through the vast knowledge of the industry and respect for the animals and the land we rely on to make it all happen.

 We encourage you to do due diligence about the benefits of grass fed finished beef.
 You have a choice about what you feed your family.
 Let Black Diamond Beef be a part of it.